Secondary Education (6-12) or (7-12) - Program

 Teaching Matters (TEAC 161)

-Designed to introduce critical issues, responsibilities, roles and identities to secondary education majors through school site visits, lectures and inquiry.
+Designed to introduce critical issues, responsibilities, roles, and identities through school site visits, lectures, and inquiry into what it means to be a secondary teacher.

 Teaching Multilingual Learners in Content Areas (TEAC 413M)